-Saint Louis University prohibits discrimination based on race, color, sex, national origin, religion, age, disability, or veteran status.
-In addition to these federally protected classes and based on our Catholic values and tradition we are committed to protecting the dignity of each person and therefore extend our non-discrimination policy to include sexual orientation, gender identity, and gender expression.
-All University policies, practices, and procedures are administered in a manner consistent with our Catholic Jesuit identity.
+Saint Louis University prohibits discrimination based on race, color, sex (which includes discrimination based on a student's gender identity, gender expression, gender transition, transgender status, gender nonconformity, or sexual orientation), national origin, religion, age, disability, or veteran status.
+Saint Louis University is committed to protecting the dignity of each person and all University policies, practices, and procedures are administered in a manner consistent with our Catholic Jesuit identity.